The family Charadriidae is very large with seventy species listed and is split into subfamilies.

 Subfamily: VANELLINAE (Bonaparte 1842)

-Genera: There are twenty-five species of Lapwing within the Vanellus genus and one further species, the Red-kneed Dotterel, which has a genus of its own Erythrogonys.
+Genera: There are twenty-four species of Lapwing within the Vanellus genus and one further species, the Red-kneed Dotterel, which has a genus of its own Erythrogonys.

 Vanellus – Medieval Latin; vanellus lapwing, diminutive of vannus winnowing fan (Brisson 1760).